SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 ## Exercise 2.4  Add Authorization and Trust Management Service (XSUAA)

-The next step is to add the Authorization and Trust Management service to the `mta.yaml` to allow user login, authorization and authentication checks.
+The next step is to add the Authorization and Trust Management Service to the `mta.yaml` to allow user login, authorization and authentication checks.

 1. In your `mta.yaml` file change the following: